Rise to Success: Career Highlights of Al Sharpton

 How Al Sharpton built a successful career.
 Explore key moments that defined the journey.

-Al Sharpton is a prominent American civil rights and social justice activist, Baptist minister, radio talk show host, and TV personality.
+Al Sharpton is a prominent American civil rights and social justice activist, Baptist minister, radio talk show host, and television personality.
 He founded the National Action Network, a leading civil rights organization.
 Sharpton ran for the Democratic presidential nomination in 2004.
-He currently hosts the nationally syndicated radio show 'Keepin' It Real' and is a political analyst and weekend host for MSNBC's 'PoliticsNation,' solidifying his presence as a key voice in American political and social discourse.
+He currently hosts the nationally syndicated radio show 'Keepin' It Real' and is a political analyst and weekend host for MSNBC's 'PoliticsNation.'
+He remains a significant voice on issues of race, justice, and equality in the United States.

 1969: Youth Director of Operation Breadbasket

-In 1969, Jesse Jackson appointed Al Sharpton as the youth director of the New York City branch of Operation Breadbasket, which focused on improving job opportunities for African Americans.
+In 1969, Jesse Jackson appointed Al Sharpton as the youth director of the Brooklyn branch of Operation Breadbasket, the economic arm of the Southern Christian Leadership Conference.

-In 1971, Al Sharpton founded the National Youth Movement to provide resources for impoverished youth.
+In 1971, Al Sharpton founded the National Youth Movement to raise resources for impoverished youth.

-In 1972, Al Sharpton accepted the position of youth director for Congresswoman Shirley Chisholm's presidential campaign.
+In 1972, Al Sharpton accepted the position of youth director for the presidential campaign of Congresswoman Shirley Chisholm.

 In 1988, Al Sharpton ran for a United States Senate seat from New York.

-In 1991, Al Sharpton founded the National Action Network (NAN), an organization focused on voter education, poverty services, and supporting small community businesses.
+In 1991, Al Sharpton founded the National Action Network (NAN), an organization designed to increase voter education, provide services to those in poverty, and support small community businesses.

-In 1994, Al Sharpton ran for a United States Senate seat from New York.
+In 1994, Al Sharpton made a third unsuccessful run for a United States Senate seat from New York.

 1997: Run for Mayor of New York City